 Example.
-The following table gives you an idea of how expense ratios may translate into dollars and helps you to compare the cost of investing in this fund with that of other mutual funds.
-Although your actual costs may be higher or lower, the table shows how much you would pay if operating expenses remain the same, you invest \$10,000, earn a 5% annual return, hold the investment for the following periods, and then redeem:
+The following table gives you an idea of how expense ratios may translate into dollars and helps you to compare the cost of investing in these funds with that of other mutual funds.
+Although your actual costs may be higher or lower, the table shows how much you would pay if operating expenses remain the same, the expense limitations currently in place are not renewed (if applicable), you invest \$10,000, earn a 5% annual return, hold the investment for the following periods, and then redeem: